koengr/QCforBusiness/_applications/chemistry.md

 # Applications in chemistry and material science

+{% include components/page-toc.html %}

-Perhaps the most credible application of quantum computers is to study of quantum physics itself, and how it drives the behaviour of microscopic systems like molecules, materials, or even sub-atomic particles.
+Perhaps the most credible application of quantum computers is to study quantum physics itself.
+This helps us deepen our understanding of microscopic systems like molecules, atoms, or even sub-atomic particles, ultimately leading to the discovery of new drugs, materials and chemical production methods.
+At first sight, there seems to be a significant advantage compared to conventional computers, which struggle to store the complex quantum state of systems with many particles.
 As far back as 1981, physicist Richard Feynman ended a conference talk with a famous [quote](https://link.springer.com/article/10.1007/BF02650179), hinting at the opportunities of quantum computing[^41]: